 The majority of clients served are residents of New Haven and West Haven.
 In the City of New Haven we serve the following neighborhoods; Annex, Beaver Hill, Dixwell, Dwight, East Shore, Edgewood, Fair Haven, Hill, West Hills, West Rock, Westville and Wooster Square.
 Due to the economic downturn, NFL has served an increasing number of clients from the greater New Haven area.

-Effective September 1, 2011 Mary Ellen McGuire an experienced non-profit consultant was hired to serve as Interim Executive Director.
+Effective September 1, 2014 Jerald Barber, Esq. was hired to serve as Interim Executive Director.
 The Board of Directors has developed a three year strategic plan that includes, building agency capacity, program development, and diversifying revenue streams.
-In April 2012, Mary Ellen McGuire was hired to be New Financial Life, Inc.'s (formerly New Life Corporation's) permanent Executive Director.

 The board realized it had been unable to fully achieve their mission primarily due to the lack of staff resources and capacity.
 At the time, staff included a full time executive director, a grant restricted full time education coordinator, a consultant serving as VITA Coordinator and a six-hour a week bookkeeper consultant.
 The former executive director focused the majority of his time on staffing issues and program implementation versus organizational growth and management.